Tributes paid after grandparents and three-year-old boy killed in Cashel crash

 A man and woman aged in their 20s remain in hospital where they are being treated for serious injuries.

-Tributes have been paid after a man, woman and three-year-old boy were killed in a car crash in Co Tipperary.
+Tributes have been paid after a man, woman and three-year-old boy were killed in a car crash in Co Tipperary, days after four young people died in a separate crash in the county.

 The man and the woman, both aged in their 40s, are the grandparents of the young boy, the PA news agency understands.